onikienko/mv3-parcel-webext-template/README.md

     ```
     GITHUB_TOKEN="your generated token"
     ```
 3. Run `npm run release`.
-Under the hood, it will run `npm run build` steps, and make version bump (in both `package.json` and `manifest.json`), commit, push, and make a GitHub release with the generated `zip` file attached.
+Under the hood, it will run `npm run build` steps, and make a version bump (in both `package.json` and `manifest.json`), commit, push, and make a GitHub release with the generated `zip` file attached.

 ## Known issues

-Parcel Web Extension Config does not support `scripting` API (`executeScript`, `insertCSS`, etc).
+Parcel Web Extension Config [does not support](https://github.com/parcel-bundler/parcel/issues/5758) `scripting` API (`executeScript`, `insertCSS`, etc).
-For description and workarounds take a look at [this issue](https://github.com/parcel-bundler/parcel/issues/8685) and [this one](https://github.com/parcel-bundler/parcel/issues/5758).
-Or take a look at the recipe below.
+For a workaround take a look at the recipe below.

 ## Recipes

-If you need to have some page that is not listed in `manifest.json`, you may add it as an additional entry point.
+If you need to have a page not listed in `manifest.json`, you may add it as an additional entry point.
 Something like that:

 ```json